 TGbe Editor: Insert the following texts after the fourth paragraph in the subclause 35.3.8

-[1893] If a STA affiliated with a non-AP MLD that supports to decode the Critical Update Flag
+[1893] If a non-AP STA affiliated with a non-AP MLD that supports the Critical Update Flag

-- receives a Beacon frame with the Critical Update Flag set to 0, the STA shall skip to parse the Change Sequence subfield of other APs in the RNR element.
+- has ReceiveDTIMs equal to true and receives a Beacon frame with the Critical Update Flag equal to 0, the STA shall skip to parse the Change Sequence subfield of other APs in the RNR element.

-- receives a Beacon frame with the Critical Update Flag subfield set to 1, the STA shall parse the Change Sequence subfield(s) in the Reduced Neighbor Report element.
+- has ReceiveDTIMs equal to true and receives a Beacon frame with the Critical Update Flag subfield equal to 1, the STA shall parse the Change Sequence subfield(s) in the Reduced Neighbor Report element.

 - [1892, 1974, 2818] has ReceiveDTIMs equal to false, the STA shall always parse the Change Sequence subfield(s) in the Reduced Neighbor Report element regardless of the value of the Critical Update Flag subfield.

+If a non-AP STA affiliated with a non-AP MLD does not support the Critical Update Flag, the non-AP STA shall always parse the Change Sequence subfield(s) in the Reduced Neighbor Report element regardless of the value of the Critical Update Flag subfield.